These excerpts are translated from an article published in Chinese by Cheng Chunxiao of Societybottom.

 1. Low prices have to go hand in hand with quality assurance.

 Pinduoduo has a comprehensive product quality assurance system.
-This is attributed to to its long-standing experience dealing with products of low prices, and perhaps also to the team’s experience in self-operated fresh produce
+This is attributed to its long-standing experience dealing with products of low prices, and perhaps also to the team’s experience in self-operated fresh produce

 1) Sample review stage.
 When engaging third party sellers (or termed ‘POP model’, which stands for Platform Open Plan), Pinduoduo and JD.com operate very differently.
 On Pinduoduo, sellers need to send samples for all products involved in promotional activities and bidding, which is not mandatory for JD.com.